archana-2306/ECEA_HDLTP/Week2/readme.md

 ## This is the second week of HDL program where we have ourselves deigned a 2-bit full adder
+#### Learned the syntax and done program for 2-bit full adder
+##### Syntax is basically like C program.
+It is case sensitive and we can use only small letters for variable declaration.
+Starting of the variable holder should not be numbers are special characters.
+##### To pass the arguments we use . operator here.
+Like C it has its own precedence in the usage of operators where braces and parenthesis are at top priority followed by logical negotion and negotion and resuction operators.

 ### Design File of 2-bit full adder

 <pre>